Election of Student Members to Faculty Council, Committees and Assemblies

 School and Institute Assemblies

-The by-laws of each school and Institute are below:
+The by-laws of each school and Institute below are listed in the Faculty By-Laws.

 - School of International Development and Global Studies